MatthewB1/Readable/README.md

 These words have predefined meanings that are used by the compiler and thus cannot be used as identifiers in a readable script.

-- number
-- bool
+- var
-- text
+- while
-- true
+- if
-- false
+- return
 - flip
 - function
 - group